Year of entry 2024

 Join our online taster courses

 Our five-part series of courses will show you how environmental management policies are developed and help you understand the challenges surrounding their formulation.
-Join today on FutureLearn.

-In your first semester, you'll gain an advanced understanding of the core knowledge and skills in both sustainability and development-related themes such as environmental governance, development studies, environmental social science research methods and sustainable development.
+In your first semester, you'll gain an advanced understanding of the core knowledge and skills in both sustainability and development-related themes such as climate and environmental governance, development studies, environmental social science research methods and sustainable development.
 You'll be taught through lectures, seminars and interactive discussions, and will approach topics from different angles thanks to the interdisciplinary nature of academics from both the School of Earth and Environment and the School of Politics and International Studies.

 In semester 2, you'll take the theoretical knowledge that you have gained from semester 1 and begin to build upon it.
 You'll apply this knowledge and skills to form a deeper, more specialised understanding of the challenges of environment and development and be able to apply it to real-world scenarios.
+During this semester, you’ll also have the opportunity to embark on an international field course.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.